dogokit/dogokit-stack-all/README.md

     - Still needed in case of an alternative or public API release
 - tRPC — ?
 - gRPC — ?
-    - Only when there&#39;s a budget and performance issue
+    - Only when there is a budget and performance issue
 - WebSocket — ?
     - Socket.io — ?
     - [soketi](https://soketi.app/) — Simple, fast, and resilient open-source WebSockets server. 📣